Medical Cannabis Program of New Mexico

 The medical cannabis program of New Mexico allows residents with qualifying medical conditions to register a medical cannabis card with the NM Department of Health.

-As a patient you are allowed to purchase 230 units of cannabis products within a 3-month period.
+As a patient you are allowed to purchase 230 units/grams of cannabis within a 3-month period.

 Second, you must provide proof of a qualifying medical condition by providing medical records.